teodorsavin/to-do-app-laravel/README.md

 ```
 This is in order to avoid cors problems and in order for Laravel sanctum to work.
 `api.todo.local` is for this api, while `app.todo.local` is for the frontend part

+Also, please make sure `Docker` is installed on your system and is running

 Finally, to run it execute the following command
 This will also run the project as well.